-Activity questions3.
-A female officer dated a male officer in her department for period.
-After the relationship ended, she realized that the her department were whispering about her and talking about her back.
-She even heard one or two of them make reference personal garments she owned.
-She has come to you for act colleague, regarding any action(s) she should take.
-What Explain the reason for your answer. male officers in out her behind ences to certain dvice, as a --- ---
+3. A female officer dated a male officer in her department for a six-month period.
+After the relationship ended, she realized that the male officers in her department were whispering about her and talking about her behind her back.
+She even heard one or two of them make references to certain personal garments she owned.
+She has come to you for advice, as a colleague, regarding any action(s) she should take.
+What do you suggest?
+Explain the reason for your answer.